nextgis/docs_ngweb/source/layers_settings.rst

    * STRING - a text of any length;
    * DATE - date;
    * TIME - time;
-   * DATETIME - date and time.
+   * DATETIME - date and time;
+   * BOOLEAN - logical field, possible values are "TRUE" and "FALSE".

 For the next three parameters a dark symbol means "on" and a light symbol means "off".